uwspstar/Side-Projects/Python-Projects/play-ground/DataStructures/readme.md

 The same is true for inserting a new element (as opposed to updating an existing entry)
 ```
 - When working with arrays you should take advantage on ```both ends```.
-- Instead of deleting an entry (which requires moving all entries to its right), consider overwriting
+- Instead of deleting an entry (which requires moving all entries to its right), consider overwriting it.
-it.
+- When operating on 2D arrays, use parallel logic for rows and for columns.

 ### list vs tuple